-If the manuscript submitted was produced on a word processor, also send a diskette $(3 \ 1/2")$ containing a single file that is identical with the printed copy.
-The electronic copy should be supplied as a IBM-compatible text file (ASCII, Word, or Wordperfect).
-Include information on the type of computer and word processor used.
+If the manuscript submitted was produced on a word processor, also send a diskette $(3\ 1/2")$ or CD containing a single file that is identical with the printed copy.
+The electronic copy should be supplied as an IBM-compatible text file (Word or Wordperfect).
+Optional electronic submissions are encouraged (see General Instructions below).

-Manuscripts that are accepted upon condition of

-revision must be returned to the editor within 60 days.
+Manuscripts are accepted upon the condition that the revision must be returned to the editor within 60 days.
 Manuscripts held longer will lose their priority and may be treated as new submissions.
 The editor should be notified if extenuating circumstances prevent a timely return of the manuscript.

 Authors will receive proofs of their articles prior to publication.
-Proofs must be read carefully to correct any printer errors and returned by the fastest mail within two days of receipt TO THE EDI-TOR.
-Changes in typeset text are expensive and authors making extensive changes will be billed for the costs.
+Proofs must be read carefully to correct any printer errors and returned by the fastest mail within two days of receipt TO THE EDITOR.
+Changes in typeset text are expensive and authors making changes, not due to printer error, will be billed for the costs (\$3.50 US per change).
 A reprint order will accompany page proofs to enable authors to buy reprints.
 Costs of reprints are the author's responsibility and payment for reprints ordered must accompany the order form.
 Both must be sent TO THE EDITOR.

-Publication is expensive and member dues do not cover the entire cost of producing the JRR.
-Hence, the Raptor Research Foundation, Inc. expects that authors defray the high costs of publication through payment of page costs (currently \$100.00 U.S per page).
+Publication is expensive and member dues do not cover the entire cost of producing the IRR.
+Hence, the Raptor Research Foundation, Inc. expects that authors defray the high costs of publication through payment of page costs (currently \$115.00 U.S. per page).
 Authors who are not associated with a research institution or simply do not have access to such grants may request the page charges be waived.
 Such a request can only be approved if the author is a member of the Foundation and the article is short.
 Payments of amounts less than the full page charges will be accepted.
 Authors of long manuscripts are expected to pay publishing costs.
 It is unlikely that articles longer than 10 printed pages or 18 typewritten pages including tables and illustrations can be published without full payment.
 Authors employed by government agencies, universities, or firms that will meet reprint and page charges may forward a statement to the editor indicating intent to pay.
 Upon receipt of such a statement, reprints will be mailed to the author and the agency will be billed with the understanding that payment will be made within 30 days.
-All checks should be made payable to the Raptor Research Foundation, Inc. All personal payments toward publication costs are tax-deductible in the United States.
+All checks should be made payable to the Raptor Research Foundation, Inc. All personal payments toward publication costs are taxdeductible in the United States.